zibo-zhang-9/ICRA2026-Tendon-Actauted-Continuum-Robot-SVD-Redundancy-Reduction/README.md

 ---

 ## 📌 Background & Research Motivation (PhD Thesis Ch.
 4)
 Tendon-Actuated Continuum Robots (TACRs) are inherently **over-actuated**.
-Due to the routing mechanics, the same spatial bending configuration or trajectory can be produced by an infinite combination of internal tendon tensions.
-This severe actuation redundancy leads to:
+Due to the routing mechanics, the same spatial bending behaviour or trajectory can be produced by an infinite combination of internal tendon tensions.
+This implies actuation redundancy and may lead to:

-1. **Mathematical Ill-posedness:** Hard to predict unique tendon inputs for shape control.
+1. **Mathematical Ill-posedness:** Hard to predict unique combination of tendon inputs for shape control.
+Predicting the tendon actuation for a given shape becomes challenging.
+Tracking successive desired shapes (shape control) also becomes challenging, especially for multi-routing and multi-segment TACRs.

-2. **Computational Inefficiency:** Extreme overhead in multi-segment and multi-routing forward/inverse kinematic simulations.
+2. **Computational Inefficiency:** Overhead in multi-segment and multi-routing forward/inverse kinematic simulations.

 While historical methods (such as Clarke-based reduction [1]) work well for symmetric 2D planar robots, they **completely fail when handling 3D complex torsion, large multi-segment deformations, or non-symmetric routings**.